The Dunham

 One remnant is that land is measured in dunams, a legacy from the Ottoman Empire.

-So now comes the question of why Israel uses the metric system given that it was part of the British mandate before its establishment as a country in 1948.
+So now comes the question of why Israel uses the metric system at all given that it was part of the British mandate before its establishment as a country in 1948.

-The answer is that the British administration in Palestine kept the existing Ottoman land-measurement system out of convenience.
+The answer is that the British administration in Palestine kept the existing Ottoman system of land-measurement out of convenience.

-When the modern state of Israel was created in 1948, it simply continued using the system that had already been embedded in land law and cadastral records.
+When the modern state of Israel was created in 1948, it simply continued using the system that had already been embedded in land law and the public records.

 Under the Ottoman Empire, land was measured using the dunam after the empire introduced the metric system in the late 19th century,